 The server should be sending data at approximately 65 to 70 MB per second.
 If you omit the -T option, which touches the data to measure caching effects, the rate should be approximately 90 MB per second.
-If the network is not performing at the expected level, determine the cause of the problem and correct it using these suggestions:
+If the network is not performing at the expected level, determine the cause of the problem and correct it.
+The problem may be caused by one of these conditions: